-Chin-ups are far and away the best bodyweight movement for building bigger and stronger biceps muscles.
+Chin-ups are far and away the best bodyweight movement and calisthenics bicep workout for building bigger and stronger biceps muscles.

 And it’s not even close.

-If you are training using bodyweight movements only and you’re NOT doing chin-ups, then you’re doing your arms a major disservice.
+If you’re training exclusively with bodyweight movements and you’re NOT doing chin-ups, then you’re doing your arms a major disservice.

-In this calisthenics bicep workout essentially chin-ups are doing bicep curls with your own weight.
-The best part about them, and why they are far and away the #1 overall movement is because they are so adaptable.
+In this calisthenics bicep workout, chin-ups are essentially doing bicep curls with your own weight.
+The best part about them, and why they’re the #1 overall movement is because they are so adaptable.
 They can literally be done anywhere.